FLawrence/tna-omega-ui-prototypes/README.md

 fab start
 ```

 This will start the containers in the background, but not Django.
-To do this, connect to the web container with `fab ssh` and run `honcho start` to start both Django and the Webpack dev server in the foreground.
+To do this, connect to the web container with `fab sh` and run `honcho start` to start both Django and the Webpack dev server in the foreground.

 Then, connect to the running container again (`fab sh`) and: